-Preventing radicalisation - Protecting children from the risks of radicalisation, extremism and terrorism is seen as part of this school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
+Preventing radicalisation - Protecting children from the risks of radicalisation, extremist ideologies and terrorism is seen as part of this school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
 Since July 2015 schools have been under a statutory duty to have 'due regard to the need to prevent people from being drawn into terrorism'.
 This is known as the Prevent duty.
 Statutory Prevent guidance summarises the requirements on schools in terms of four general themes:

-- Risk Assessment we will assess the risk of children being drawn into terrorism and have clear procedures in place for protecting children at risk of radicalisation. - Working in Partnership we will ensure that our procedures take account of the policies and procedures of Cumbria SCP. - Staff training we will ensure that staff have access to Prevent awareness training to equip them with the skills and knowledge to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+• Risk Assessment - we will assess the risk of children being drawn into terrorism and have clear procedures in place for protecting children at risk of radicalisation and extremist ideologies.

+- Working in Partnership we will ensure that our procedures take account of the policies and procedures of Cumbria SCP. - Staff training we will ensure that staff have access to Prevent awareness training to equip them with the skills and knowledge to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 As a minimum, the DSL will receive Prevent awareness training the detail of which will be cascaded to other staff/volunteers as appropriate. - Online Safety we will ensure that children are safe from terrorist and extremist material when accessing the internet in school.
 Further information on this is set out in the Online Safety Policy.

 We value freedom of speech and the expression of beliefs/ideology as fundamental rights underpinning our society's values.
 Both pupils and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.
 We seek to protect children and young people against the messages of all violent extremism.
-This school uses resources taken from the Government sponsored website 'educateagainsthate'.
-The Home Office statutory guidance 'Revised Prevent Duty Guidance; England and Wales' provides further information for those responsible for assisting in the reduction of all forms of extremism, radicalisation and terrorism.
+The DfE guidance 'Managing the risk of radicalisation in your education setting' provides further information for those responsible for assisting in the reduction of all forms of extremist ideologies, radicalisation and terrorism.